ellexus/mistral_plugins/output/mistral_elasticsearch/readme.rst

 --help | -?
   Display usage instructions

+--cert-path=certificate_path | -c certificate_path
+  The full path to a CA certificate used to sign the certificate of the Elasticsearch server.

+--cert-dir=certificate_directory
+  The directory that contains the CA certificate(s) used to sign the certificate of the Elasticsearch server

+--date | -d
+  Use date based index names e.g. ``<idx_name>-yyyy-MM-dd`` rather than the default of numeric indexes ``<idx_name>-0000N``.

 --index=idx_name | -i idx_name
   The basename of the index.
 If not specified the template will be created for indexes called "mistral".
 As long as a matching option is provided to the